How to Install RTX 5070 on Ubuntu 24.04 with KDE Plasma (X11)

 โก Step 1: Install a Newer Linux Kernel

-(Ubuntu Mainline Kernel Installer)
+Tool used: mainline (Ubuntu Mainline Kernel Installer)

 Why: Ubuntu 24.04 ships with a kernel that may not fully support NVIDIA’s newest drivers for RTX 50-series cards (Blackwell architecture).
-Installing a newer kernel (I used 6.12.20
+Installing a newer kernel (I used 6.12.20) was necessary to get the NVIDIA driver to compile.

-, and in the future those may work even better with newer versions of NVIDIA’s driver.
+There are newer versions of kernels in mainline, and in the future those may work even better with newer versions of NVIDIA’s driver.
 You can list the available versions using:

 mainline list | less